Data Science Certificate

 Should I take L I S 461 Data Ethics & Policy for 3 or 4 credits?

-L I S 461 can be taken for 3 or 4 credits so please pay careful attention when enrolling as you will not be able to switch sections after.
+L I S 461 can be taken for 3 or 4 credits depending on what requirements you want it to count for (Communication B and/or Humanities).
+Please pay careful attention when enrolling, students cannot switch sections if they enroll in the incorrect section.

 Why am I unable to enroll in L I S 461?